 We Tailor Birds are small birds belonging to the genus Orthotomus often placed in the Old World warbler family Sylviidae.
 However, recent research suggests we more likely belong in the Cisticolidae and we are treated as such in Del Hoyo et al. (2006).
 One species, the Mountain Tailorbird (and therefore also its sister species Rufous-headed Tailorbird), is actually closer to an old world warbler genus Cettia.

-Ahh so your head is spinning just listening to this, in addiction to aching?
-Jut think of poor me with a tinier head than you, holding all that info inside?
+Ahh so your head is spinning just listening to this, in addition to aching?
+Just think of poor me with a tinier head than yours, trying to hold all that info inside?
 Okay, let me tell you instead how we Tailor Birds got our name.
 We make nests by sewing edges of leaves using plant fiber or spider web to make a cradle sort of thing and make a nest of grass in it.
 Nifty little tailors of Nature, that’s what we are.
 I bet even you didn’t know that.
 What?!!
 Show you my nest?
 Not on your life, dear Lady.
 No, way!
-I don’t want my chicks traumatized with your camera going click, click, not to mention that canine of yours (link) that follows you around and barks in that ear-drum breaking, booming voice. *shudder and shiver*
+I don’t want my chicks traumatized with your camera going click, click, not to mention that canine of yours who follows you around and barks in that ear-drum breaking voice. *shudder and shiver*

 Err… ummm… Whaddya know, this is the extent of my knowledge about myself.
 And look what you have done.
 Now, I have got myself a roaring headache with all the tension of writing a post for you.
-Lady, please publish this post while I go and take some well-needed rest.
+Lady, this is the best I can do, publish it or not as you please.
+I gotta go take some well-needed rest.
 Be sure to add a good picture of mine!
 No funny business!

 Toodle-oo till we meet next!